Capillary wave

 A capillary wave is a wave traveling along the phase boundary of a fluid, whose dynamics and phase velocity are dominated by the effects of surface tension.

 Capillary waves are common in nature, and are often referred to as ripples.
 The wavelength of capillary waves on water is typically less than a few centimeters, with a phase speed in excess of 0.2–0.3 meter/second.

 A longer wavelength on a fluid interface will result in gravity–capillary waves which are influenced by both the effects of surface tension and gravity, as well as by fluid inertia.
 Ordinary gravity waves have a still longer wavelength.

-When generated by light wind in open water, a nautical name for them is cat's paw waves.
-Light breezes which stir up such small ripples are also sometimes referred to as cat's paws.
+Light breezes upon the surface of water which stir up such small ripples are also sometimes referred to as 'cat's paws'.
 On the open ocean, much larger ocean surface waves (seas and swells) may result from coalescence of smaller wind-caused ripple-waves.